 Generally, we intend to issue new shares to implement the plan, when our shares are trading at a premium to our NAV per share.
 However, we reserve the right to purchase shares in the open market in connection with our implementation of the plan.
 The number of shares to be issued to a stockholder is determined by dividing the total dollar amount of the distribution payable to such stockholder by the market price per share of our common stock at the close of regular trading on the NASDAQ Global Select Market on the valuation date for such distribution.
-Market price per share on that date will be the closing price for such shares on the NASDAQ Global Select Market or, if no sale is reported for such day, at the average of their reported bid and asked prices.
+Market price per share of their reported bid and asked prices.
 The number of shares of our common stock to be outstanding after giving effect to payment of the dividend or other distribution cannot be established until the value per share at which additional shares will be issued has been determined and elections of our stockholders have been tabulated.